 The colossal nature of the informal economy in India is evident from the fact that it is estimated to account for more than 90 percent of workforce and about 50 percent of the national product in India.
-49 As per the National Sample Survey Organization's (NSSO) 61st round survey (2004-05), the number of informal/unorganized workers in the Indian economy was 420.7 million out of the total employment of 455.7 million in the Indian economy, which means that as high as 92.3 percent workers in India are informal/unorganized workers (out of which 82.4 percent are in non-agricultural activities).
+49As per the National Sample Survey Organization's (NSSO) 61st round survey (2004-05), the number of informal/unorganized workers in the Indian economy was 420.7 million out of the total employment of 455.7 million in the Indian economy, which means that as high as 92.3 percent workers in India are informal/unorganized workers (out of which 82.4 percent are in non-agricultural activities).
 With the rise of the neoliberal regime, there has been a trend of "informalization of the formal sector", where any employment increase consists of regular workers without social security benefits and casual or contract workers again without the benefits that should accrue to formal workers.
 50 Given the problems of measuring informality, the National Council of Applied Economic Research (NCAER) has estimated that the informal sector - or the unorganized sector, as it is called in India - generates about 62 percent of GDP, 50 percent of gross national savings, and 40 percent of national exports.
-51
+51 informal non-agricultural employment in India is a high 84.7.
+Among the women employed in the informal economy, 28.9 percent are an own-account worker, employers, and members of producers' cooperatives; and18.9% is contributing family workers while 52.3% are employees.
+52 Clearly, women are bigger victims and suffer disproportionately in the risk-prone economic system, which feminist economists describe as "androcentric".
+Women entrepreneurship is largely skewed towards smaller-sized firms, as almost 98 percent of women-owned businesses are micro-enterprises.
+Women entrepreneurs make a significant contribution to the Indian economy.
+Collectively, these women-owned enterprises contribute 3.09 percent of industrial output and employ over 8 million people.
+Approximately, 78 percent of women enterprises belong to the services sector.
+53 Discrimination against women in the labour market is evident from the wide wage gap that exists both in formal and informal employment.

 Female labor force participation in India (around 33 percent) is lower than the global average (around 50 percent) and many other emerging market economies, and women are heavily concentrated in the informal economy.
-The percentage of women in the informal non-agricultural employment in India is a high 84.7.
-Among the women employed in the informal economy, 28.9 percent are an own-account worker, employers, and members of producers' cooperatives; and 18.9% is contributing family workers while 52.3% are employees.
-52 Clearly, women are bigger victims and suffer disproportionately in the risk-
+The percentage of women in the